acoustic-content-samples/sample-script-application/README.md

    * assets - WCH web assets folder
      * dxconfig - WCH config folder
        * \<ContentTypeName\>.json - JSON config file for the script application
-     * scriptApps - directory that contains the script application
+     * \<folder for script applicatoin\> - directory that contains the script application
    * layout-mappings - WCH layout mappings folder
      * \<content-type-name\>-layout-mapping.json - WCH layout mapping file that links the content type to the code to render the script application in the SPA

 1. Create a new content type and take note of the name that you use.
 This can be done in two ways:
-  * From the UI: log in to WCH, open the side navigation.
+  * RECOMMENDED: From the UI: log in to WCH, open the side navigation.
 Go to Content model \> Content types \> Create content type

   or: